se3000/ruby-eth/README.md

   # assume current fast price is 50 gwei
   gas_price: (50 * 1e9).to_i,

-  # you must get the correct nonce for the "from address", otherwise signed-tx will NOT be broadcasted
+  # you must get the correct nonce for the "from address", otherwise
+  # the signed-tx will NOT be broadcasted
-  # you can query the nonce from this interface: infura's `eth_getTransactionCount`
+  # you can query the nonce from interface such as infura's `eth_getTransactionCount`
   nonce: 0,

   # this is where the crypto will be sent to
-  to: "0x3Ae7a18407B17037B2ECC4901c1b77Db98367cDA",
+  to: "0x3Ae7a18407B17037B2ECC4901c1b77Db9836888",

   # let us send 0.12 ETH
-  value: (BigDecimal("0.12") * 1e18).to_i,
+  value: (BigDecimal("0.12") * 1e18).to_i
 })
 ```